-Consider that a goal such as “I want to be a musician” is abstract.
+Consider that a goal such as "I want to be a musician" is abstract.
 It's not specific enough — to what degree do you want to be a musician?
 Do you want to do it for a hobby or make money?
-See, there is an endless amount of ways to arguably reach that goal, but there's not really a point where you definitively say you've achieved it.
+See, there is an endless amount of ways to arguably reach that goal, but there's not really a point where you can definitively say you've achieved it.

 Now saying, "I want to be a musician that makes all my money from music" is something different.
 You can measure your progress simply by the amount of dollars coming in.

 When I pick up any new instrument, I usually have two immediate goals and one long term goal.